 We had ridden around the Bay of Kotor in 2013 and while familiar the buzz of foreign tourists and smarter hotel developments were new from last time.
 The coastline had tidied itself up, but still there were reliable bakeries selling Burek (cheese pastry sausage) and marmalade pastries!

 The large decaying ship was still there too as per the piture above, but this time around we would leave the coast and veer into the mountains behind it.
-To explore just a small corner of the stunning Dolomite style limestone mountains here.
+We were going to explore just a small corner of the stunning Dolomite style limestone mountains here.

 This is a small chapel on the peninsula and the Island behind it houses a similar sized church, it really is a stunning place to visit.
 Just out of shot is a gigantic cruise ship that destroys the illusion of quiet fishing villages.

 After a ferry ride across the narrow bay entrance we rode towards the UNESCO listed medieval town of Kotor.
-THe place where teh cruise ships dock for tourists to explore the twisting narrow alleyways.
+The place where the cruise ships dock for tourists to explore the twisting narrow alleyways.

 We camped beside the lake eating fresh Figs from the trees.
 There was even time for a dip in the sea before the sun set: